 And… Husbands, I’m sure your Wives will love to hear that you have an idea to get them ready more quickly. /s

 I’ve begun sewing, tailoring my own clothing, and making stuff.
 However, I ‘half-ass it’.
-I never put in pins, and I draw dots rather than connecting lines.
+I rarely use pins, and I draw dots rather than connecting lines.

 My first time sewing I couldn’t believe how much time I spent preparing.
 I wondered if it was even necessary.
 After a trial run of minimal preparation, my shirt came out looking great.
 80% of my shirt being too big had to do with the seam location, not the stretch or straightness of the seam.
 20% of what I was actually spending time on was sewing a new seam.